Bette Davis: 1942–1944: War years

-During the early 1940s, several of Davis's film choices were influenced by the war, such as Watch on the Rhine (1943), by Lillian Hellman, and Thank Your Lucky Stars (1943), a lighthearted all-star musical cavalcade, with each of the featured stars donating their fees to the Hollywood Canteen.
-Davis performed a novelty song, "They're Either Too Young or Too Old", which became a hit record after the film's release.
+During the early 1940s, several of Davis's film choices were influenced by the war, such as Watch on the Rhine (1943), by Lillian Hellman, and Thank Your Lucky Stars (1943), a lighthearted all-star musical cavalcade.
+Davis performed a novelty song, "They're Either Too Young or Too Old."
 Old Acquaintance (1943) reunited her with Miriam Hopkins in a story of two old friends who deal with the tensions created when one of them becomes a successful novelist.
 Davis felt that Hopkins tried to upstage her throughout the film.
 Director Vincent Sherman recalled the intense competition and animosity between the two actresses, and Davis often joked that she held back nothing in a scene in which she was required to shake Hopkins in a fit of anger.

-In August 1943, Davis's husband Arthur Farnsworth collapsed while walking along a Hollywood street, and died two days later.
-An autopsy revealed that his fall had been caused by a skull fracture he had sustained two weeks earlier.
-Davis testified before an inquest that she knew of no event that might have caused the injury.
+In August 1943, Davis' husband, Arthur Farnsworth, collapsed while walking along a Hollywood street and died two days later.
+An autopsy revealed that his fall had been caused by a skull fracture he had suffered two weeks earlier having accidentally fallen down a flight of stairs.
 A finding of accidental death was reached.
 Highly distraught, Davis attempted to withdraw from her next film Mr. Skeffington (1944), but Jack Warner, who had halted production following Farnsworth's death, persuaded her to continue.

-Although she had gained a reputation for being forthright and demanding, her behavior during filming of Mr. Skeffington was erratic and out of character.
+Although she had gained a reputation for being forthright and demanding, her behavior during filming of Mr. Skeffington was said to be erratic and out of character.
 She alienated Vincent Sherman by refusing to film certain scenes and insisting that some sets be rebuilt.
-She improvised dialogue, causing confusion among other actors, and infuriated the writer Julius Epstein, who was called upon to rewrite scenes at her whim.
+She improvised dialogue, which made the writer Julius Epstein rewrite scenes at her whim.
 Davis later explained her actions with the observation "When I was most unhappy, I lashed out rather than whined."
 Some reviewers criticized Davis for the excess of her performance; James Agee wrote that she "demonstrates the horrors of egocentricity on a marathonic scale".
+Despite these reviews, Mr. Skeffington was another box-office hit and earned Davis another Academy Award nomination.